PickYourOwn.org

 Step 10 - Process the jars in the boiling water bath

-Keep the jars covered with at least 1 inch of water.
+Keep the jars covered with at least 2 inches of water.
 Keep the water boiling.
 In general, boil them for 10 minutes, which is what SureJell (the makers of the pectin) recommend.
-I say "in general" because you have to process (boil) them longer at higher altitudes than sea level, or if you use larger jars, or if you did not sterilize the jars and lids right before using them.
+I say "in general" because you have to process (boil) them longer at higher altitudes than sea level, or if you use larger jars, or if you did not sanitize the jars and lids right before using them.
 The directions inside every box of pectin will tell you exactly.
 The directions on the pectin tend to be pretty conservative.
 Clemson University says you only need to process them for 5 minutes.
 I usually hedge my bets and start pulling them out after 7 minutes, and the last jars were probably in for 10.
 I rarely have a jar spoil, so it must work.

 Note: Some people don't even boil the jars; they just ladle it hot into hot jars, put the lids and rings on and invert them, (this is called "open kettle" processing).
 Open kettle process is universally condemned by all of the authorities (USDA, FDA, Universities - Clemson, UGa, Minnesota, WI, Michigan, etc,.) as being inherently dangerous and conducive to botulism.
 It does not create a sterile environment; it does create the ideal environment for botulism to grow.